pericles-tpt/seye_rs/README.md

 ## Goals
 This is my first rust project, so some of these goals are focused on allowing me to test out approaches, ideas and a new language.
 However, as I further develop the prototype I plan to shift the focus from self education to improving the tool:
-- Learn how to program effectively in Rust and understand the borrow checker
+- ~~Learn how to program effectively in Rust and understand the borrow checker~~
 - ~~Learn how to do **iterative** tree traversal~~
-- Benchmark performance characteristics of iterative vs recursive tree traversal techniques
+- ~~Benchmark performance characteristics of iterative vs recursive tree traversal techniques~~ (skipped)
 - Implement memory limits for directory scans (down to a reasonable limit, probably 100M)
 - ~~Implement multithreading for directory scans~~
 - Implement multithreading for diff combining